We offer a wide portfolio of citrus and tropical fruit products made from the finest fruits in Mexico, including nectar fruit products.

 Citrofrut has developed over 800 hectares of this fruit and continues to grow its Lemon processing volumes.

 Mexico is a key player in the production of this fruit on a global scale.
 There are three main varieties popularly known as White, Red and Pink Grapefruit.
-The varieties are mainly identified by the color if the fruit´s juice.
+The varieties are mainly identified by the color and are ideal for nectar fruit products.

 Citrofrut is characterized for the development of over 500 hectares of this fruit making us one of the largest growers of this fruit in Mexico.

 Mexico is the third largest grower of Tangerines in the world.
-A Tangerine is a variety of Mandarin orange that is smaller and oblate in shape and has a darker red-orange color with sections that are easily separated.
+A Tangerine is a variety of Mandarin orange that is smaller and oblate in shape and has a darker red-orange color with sections that are easily separated and a great option for nectar fruit products.

 Citrofrut is the most important processor of this fruit in our country.
 With focus on the Dancy variety, we have developed over 350 hectares of this fruit.